go-while/nntp-mongodb-storage/README.md

 } // end type MongoReadRequest struct
 ```

-Let's explain the fields of the `MongoReadRequest` struct:
+#Explanation of the fields in the MongoReadRequest struct:

 - Msgidhashes: A slice of MessageIDHashes for which articles are requested.
 Each MessageIDHash uniquely identifies an article in the MongoDB collection.
+This field allows the MongoWorker_Reader to know which articles to retrieve from the database.

-- RetChan: A channel used to receive the fetched articles as `[]*MongoArticle`.

--   The fetched articles will be sent through this channel upon successful retrieval.
+- RetChan: A channel used to receive the fetched articles as []*MongoArticle.
+The fetched articles will be sent through this channel upon successful retrieval.

-- `[]*MongoArticle` is a slice of pointers to MongoArticle.
-- `[]*MongoArticle`: This is a slice (dynamic array) of pointers to MongoArticle objects.
-It can hold multiple pointers to MongoArticle objects, allowing for the representation of multiple articles.
+- []*MongoArticle: This is a slice (dynamic array) of pointers to MongoArticle objects.
+It can hold multiple pointers to MongoArticle objects, allowing for the representation of multiple articles that are fetched from the database.

-- `*MongoArticle`: This is a pointer to a MongoArticle object.
+- *MongoArticle: This is a pointer to a MongoArticle object.
 Instead of holding the actual MongoArticle value, it holds the memory address where the MongoArticle is stored.

-Using a slice of pointers is common when dealing with structures like databases or other data collections.
-It allows for efficient memory usage and easy modification of elements in the collection without copying the entire content.
+Using pointers allows for efficient memory usage when dealing with large datasets, as only the memory addresses are passed around, rather than duplicating the entire data.

-When fetching multiple articles from the MongoDB collection, it's common to use `[]*MongoArticle` to store and handle the results efficiently.
+- *MongoArticle.Found: This is a boolean flag that indicates whether the requested article with the corresponding MessageIDHash was found in the MongoDB collection or not.
+When the MongoWorker_Reader retrieves an article, it sets this flag to 'true'.
+If the article is not found in the database, the flag is set to 'false'.

 # MongoArticle Struct
-MongoArticle: This is a struct type representing an article in the MongoDB collection.
+The MongoArticle struct represents an article in the MongoDB collection.

-It contains various fields like MessageIDHash, MessageID, Newsgroups, Head, Headsize, Body, Bodysize, Enc, and Found.
+It contains various fields to store information about the article.

 ```go
 type MongoArticle struct {